geomoose/gm3/docs/workshop/index.md

 ![GeoMoose Application Structure](./gm3_structure.png)

-*Darker shading indicates the degree of afffect for files during a GeoMoose 3 upgrade.*
+*Darker shading indicates the degree of affect for files during a GeoMoose 3 upgrade.*

 ## What does the app look like?